-Delicious healthy pumpkin waffles are paleo and gluten free.
-They are crispy on the outside, tender on the inside, subtly sweet, with a lovely pumpkin-cinnamon flavor.
+Delicious keto pumpkin waffles are made with almond flour.
+They are crispy on the outside, tender on the inside, and subtly sweet, with a lovely pumpkin-cinnamon flavor.

-In the summer, I like to make gluten free blueberry waffles.
-In the fall and winter, these gluten free pumpkin waffles are one of the weekend breakfasts my family requests most often.
+In the summer, I like to make almond flour waffles dotted with fresh blueberries.
+In the fall and winter, these keto pumpkin waffles are one of the weekend breakfasts my family requests most often.

-It’s best to use the almond flour brand I recommend in the recipe card below, and please measure it by weight and not by volume for the most accurate results.
+If you can, try to use the almond flour brand I recommend in the recipe card below, and please measure it by weight and not by volume for the most accurate results.
 Although Bob’s Red Mill blanched finely ground almond flour will probably work too.
 But do use blanched almond flour and not almond meal.

-These gluten free pumpkin waffles freeze beautifully.
-I freeze each of them in a small freezer bag, then gently defrost in the toaster on a low setting.
+It’s best to freeze any leftovers.
+And they freeze beautifully!
+I freeze each of the waffles in a small freezer bag, then gently defrost in the toaster on a low setting.

 - 1 tablespoon melted unsalted butter for the waffle maker

 - 1 cup pure pumpkin puree

 - 1/2 teaspoon stevia glycerite (equals 2 tablespoons sugar)

 - 2 cups blanched almond flour (8 oz)

 - ¼ teaspoon kosher salt (or a pinch of fine salt)